Frequently Asked Questions:

 Each jean comes with a 'Certificate of Authenticity' that includes a traceability number.
 Enter the traceability number on our website and we will tell you exactly which farmers and mill were involved in producing your jean!

 Want to learn more?
-Please watch the videos or read some of our farmers stories below
+Read some of our farmers stories below!